gabriel524/Portforlio_Site/README.md

 # Portforlio_Site

-To take a look at my portfolio via browser, all you need in accessing it is to click on README in the GitHub page.
+To take a look at my portfolio via browser, all you need in order to access my codes is to click on the CSS and Html links below the "About" in the GitHub page.

 To view my code for correction, comments and/or compare it with a given project of the same or so, you can download my files and open them in whatever codding application of your choice such as VS code, Atom, Text Editor, or directly in this GitHub page by clicking the CSS folder or the html folder.
 This will give you access to the main code files.